tobega/tailspin-v0/TailspinReference.md

 ### Input
 Input is data obtained from an external source.
-An input source is currently defined as producing a stream of lines of data (with the line-end marker removed).
+An input source is currently defined as producing a stream of lines of data (with the line-end markers removed).

 #### Stdin
 A user entering data in the terminal (or data from the unix standard input pipe) is accessed by the token `stdin`.
-Once the stadard input is closed (end of file, ctrl-D) it produces a stream of all lines entered.
+Once the standard input is closed (end of file, ctrl-D) it produces the stream of all lines entered, without line-end markers (return, newline).

 ### Dereference
 An identifier can be defined to represent a value, e.g. `def myValue: _value chain_` where \_value chain\_ should be a _value chain_